-Veterans Education Success, Letter to the U.S. Department of Veterans Affairs and Georgia State Approving Agency, RE: House of Prayer Christian Church, August 1, 2020, available at: https://vetsedsuccess.org/letter-to-vaunusual enrollment statistic.
+20 While HOP completed an online form indicating the dates programs were first offered, the date it first offered its unusual enrollment statistic.
 For example, 16 of 19 individuals who HOP reported had graduated with a bachelor's degree in Advanced Biblical Studies in 2009 and 2010 were couples with the same last name.
-The documents we reviewed showed no indication the SAA had probed this peculiarity.
+The documents we reviewed showed no indication the SAA had probed this peculiarity.21

-&lt;sup>20 While HOP completed an online form indicating the dates programs were first offered, the date it first offered its three programs was whited out and filled in by hand.
+20 While HOP completed an online form indicating the dates programs were first offered, the date it first offered its three programs was whited out and filled in by hand.

 Even more problematic is whether HOP had met Georgia requirements enabling it to operate the certificate program prior to 2012.
 In Georgia, nonpublic institutions must receive authorization from the Georgia Nonpublic Postsecondary Education Commission (GNPEC) before they can enroll students or offer instruction in Georgia.
-Religious institutions are not subject to the full approval process by GNPEC if they receive a religious exemption under Georgia statute.
-In January 2012, HOP applied for, and received, a religious exemption from the GNPEC, suggesting that HOP had not been eligible to enroll students or offer instruction prior to January 2012.
+Religious institutions are not subject to the full approval process by GNPEC if they receive a religious exemption under Georgia statute.22 In January 2012, HOP applied for, and received, a religious exemption from the GNPEC,23 suggesting that HOP had not been eligible to enroll students or offer instruction prior to January 2012.
 In its approval paperwork, HOP had informed the SAA it had offered classes since 2009, several years before it received its GNPEC exemption in January 2012.
 The documentation provided by the SAA in response to our public records request showed no communication with GNPEC to verify HOP's status, and the federal statute governing GI Bill approval does not require SAAs to check on a school's state approval.

-&lt;sup>21 One of the students we interviewed in March 2020 was married to another veteran.
+21 One of the students we interviewed in March 2020 was married to another veteran.
 She told us that the church encouraged members to wed, explaining why so many students were married couples.

-&lt;sup>22 An exempt status carries no official state recognition and no published statement indicating state or GNPEC certification.
+22 An exempt status carries no official state recognition and no published statement indicating state or GNPEC certification.
 See Georgia Nonpublic Postsecondary Education Commission, § 20-3-250.3, "Educational institutions exempted from application of part," available at: https://gnpec.georgia.gov/ss-20-3-2503-educational-institutions-exempted-application-part.

-&lt;sup>23 The GNPEC authorizes and regulates in-state nonpublic postsecondary institutions.
+23 The GNPEC authorizes and regulates in-state nonpublic postsecondary institutions.
 An institution may not advertise, enroll, seek to enroll, or offer any instruction until authorization has been granted.
 See Georgia Nonpublic Postsecondary Education Commission, Authorization FAQ, available at: